enriquedevs/DE-101-Practices/Practices/session_13_Reporting_bases/README.md

-# Session Name
+# Reporting Bases

+>Reporting Bases: Base (Usually raw) data or datasources used for generating reports in BI and Data Analytics.

-Here we will learn the usage of a BI or visualization tool (such as Tableau or the one of your preference)
+In this lesson we will explore a BI or visualization tool (such as Tableau or the one of your preference)

-# Practice

-We will focus on creating reports on Tableau in this session.

-### Considerations

-- You won't create any views or load any code for this practice.

-### Exercises
+## Exercises

-Using the already created views from the last module, create as many reports as you consider.
+Using the already created views from the last session:

+* Connect your database with your BI tool
+* Create as many reports as you consider

 ## BI Tools